top of page

 Social & Emotional Learning

-The school integrates 8 core social and emotional skills (self-awareness, social awareness, self-management, goal-directed behavior, relationship skills, personal responsibility, decision making, and optimistic thinking) to support students to navigate school and life feeling valued and efficacious.
-Teachers are trained to integrate social and emotional learning into their instructional approach, providing learning experiences that are complex that allow for exploration and deeper understanding of the curriculum.
+The school integrates 5 core social and emotional skills (self-awareness, social awareness, self-management, relationship skills, and responsible decision making) to help students navigate school and life, while seeing their own value and building self-efficacy.
+Teachers are trained to integrate social and emotional learning into all aspects of instruction, providing learning experiences that are complex and meaningful, and allow the student to mine a deeper understanding of themselves as well as the academic curriculum.

 Socia & Emotional Learning